yesinteractive/dadjokes/readme.md

 # FSL: Fresh Squeezed Limonade: README

-FSL (Fresh Squeezed Limonade) is Yes Interactive's continuation and adaptation of the abandonded Limonade PHP micro framework project (https://github.com/sofadesign/limonade) originally created yy Fabrice Luraine.
+FSL (Fresh Squeezed Limonade) is Yes Interactive's continuation and adaptation of the abandonded Limonade PHP micro framework project (https://github.com/sofadesign/limonade) originally created by Fabrice Luraine.
 Below is the original README from Limonade for reference.
 Check back frequently for updates

-## Installation ##
+## FSL Installation ##

 1. Once files are in place on web server, make sure to have URL rewriting enabled in Apache.
 2. Verify that the directory FSL is placed in on your webserver has the AllowOverride directive set to ALL (AllowOverride All) in the Apache <Directory> configuration.
    If this is not set then the included .htaccess file will not be read and routes will not be execute correctly.
 3. Update the RewriteBase directive in the included .htaccess file to accomodate your app if it is installed in a web sub directory (not root)
+4. The code comes with an example app with several routes and examples of the flexibilty of the framework.

-## Best Practices ##
+## Why FSL ##

-One advantages of the FSL framework is that it can be used and configured in any way, whether develping MVC based applications or more simpler functional based applications.
+Controller callbacks can be a function, an object method, a static method or a closure.
+See php documentation to learn more about the callback pseudo-type.
+This flexibility gives developers free range to develop class or classless based apps MVC based applications or more simpler, less structured, functional based applications.
+This flexibility I find is very useful for rapid development of REST based applications.

+Enjoy!

 #########################